• Skip to primary navigation

 primates, and that our species has undergone significant changes over

-time. - Sexual Selection:
+2. Sexual Selection:

 The book focuses on the role of sexual selection in shaping human